Illd/ofxReprojection/README.md

 ofxReprojection
 ==============

-Toolkit for dynamic projection mapping using a depth cam and projector.
+ofxReprojection is a toolkit for dynamic projection mapping using a depth cam and projector.

 The depth cam (e.g. the Kinect camera for XBox) will give you a 3D image of the world.